-The Academy for African Urban Diversity is a joint project of the African Centre for Migration and Society at the University of Witwatersrand, the African Centre for Cities at the University of Cape Town, and the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
+The Academy for African Urban Diversity is a joint project of the African Centre for Migration and Society at the University of Witwatersrand, the Department of Geography at Durham University, and the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity.

 >> The African Centre for Migration & Society (ACMS) is Africa’s leading scholarly institution for research and teaching on human mobility.
 Established in 1993, ACMS is an independent, interdisciplinary and internationally engaged institution focusing on the relationships among human movement politics, poverty, and social transformation.
 While oriented towards southern Africa, the Centre conducts collaborative scholarly and policy-oriented work across sub-Saharan Africa, and has partnerships in Asia, Europe and the Americas.
 It offers Africa’s only post-graduate degrees in migration and displacement studies and provides training to students and professionals on a number of topics including the sociology of migration, mobility and health, human rights, and research methods.While maintaining its scholarly independence, the Centre regularly partners with organisations in government and civil society in identifying data needs, conducting research and shaping policy.
 Centre staff are also regularly called on to provide expert advice and commentary to international organisations, governments, and the media.

 Prof. Loren Landau coordinates the AAUD at the ACMS